 The facilities such as commenting are out of scope of architectural decisions.

-The details of the Ecore and UML2 metamodel are out of scope of this document.
+The details of the Ecore and UML2 metamodels are out of scope of this document.

 Database model and detailed implementation of the components are the concern of the design documents and will not be covered here.